-This story originally appeared in The Good Weekend magazine.
+This story originally appeared in The Good Weekend magazine and has been republished here with full permission.
 Lauren Quainance is Managing Editor of magazines for Fairfax where she oversees a portfolio of newspaper-inserted titles such as Good Weekend, Sunday Life and Sport&Style.

 Prior to this she was editor of the(sydney)magazine and launch editor of New Zealand’s Sunday magazine.
 In her previous life as a writer she lived in London and New York and wrote about topics as diverse as people smuggling, terrorism and her addiction to Diet Coke.

 UPDATE: I hadn’t originally added my own comment to this post but after some gentle prompting from MM reader Caz (below), I will.